Pay your rates online

 - Account number - You will need your rates account number from your quarterly Rates Invoice.

-- Online convenience fee - EFTPOS New Zealand Ltd charges a convenience fee of 2.1 percent per transaction for this service.
+- Online convenience fee - A convenience fee of 2.1 percent per transaction is charged for this service.
 There is a minimum fee of $3.
 Wellington City Council does not receive any part of this fee.

 - Allow processing time - Be sure to allow time before your instalment due date for processing the transaction.
 If you make your payment before 10.30pm, the payment will appear in your Wellington City Council rate account on the following business day.
 Transactions after 10.30pm will appear after two business days.

 - Terms and conditions - By paying your rates online you accept and agree to be bound by the Online Transactions Terms and Conditions.

 You can arrange to pay your rates and water by direct debit from your bank account on either weekly, fortnightly, monthly or quarterly instalments.
 If there are any changes to your rates amounts owing, they will be adjusted automatically - you do not have to visit the bank to make the change.

 When there is a change in property ownership and you have a direct debit operating, we must cancel the direct debit.
 To get the direct debit cancelled, contact the Council's Rates and Billing Services team.

 If you sell your property and purchase a new one, you must arrange a new direct debit.
 As the existing direct debit is an agreement on the property (not the person), this will not be automatically transferred to your new property.
 To arrange a new direct debit authority, either use the form above or contact the Council's Rates and Billing Services team.

 Rates and Billing Services team

 You can use internet or telephone banking to pay your rates.
 To make arrangements for either of these options: